Andrea/Presentations/2016-01-Lambda-Days-History-of-programming-languages/slides/slides/index.md

 λ Calculus

-' formal system for expressing computation by way of variable binding and substitution ' an expression in λ calculus can be
+' formal system for expressing computation by way of variable binding and substitution ' An expression in λ calculus can be :
 ' a variable x
 ' a function λx . x
 ' function application x  y

 ***
+- data-background: images/turing.jpg

+## Alan Turing

+---

+## Turing Machine

+' Turing machines, first described by Alan Turing in (Turing 1937), are simple abstract ' computational devices intended to help investigate the extent and limitations of what can be computed.

+***

 ## Church-Turing Thesis

+' If a problem can be solved by one system, then it can be solved in another, and vice-versa.
 ***
 - data-background: images/ww2.jpg